ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 3 - EC2 Instances Deployment and Setup/Phase 3 README.md

-# Phase 3: EC2 Instances Deployment and Setup
+# Phase 3: Windows AD Server EC2 Instances Deployment and Setup
 In This phase, I will use Terraform to build out the basic AWS network infrastructure needed for the requisite AWS services, Splunk integration, IAM configurations, logging, and more in the next phases.

 ## 🎯 Main Target Goals for this Phase: